- Five Great Reasons to Buy a Home today

 5) You don’t want to pay for Repairs and Maintenance

 On the surface this is a great reason not to buy a house.
 But think about it like this.
 Professional real estate investors price rents to the market and factor in things like insurance, taxes, debt servicing and yes even maintenance. therefore you are actually paying for taxes, insurance, repairs and maintenance, you’re just not getting any of the tax benefit or other benefits of ownership.
-When you’re a renter the biggest maintenance problem you have to deal with is whether you should have DirecTV or Dish for your TV (look at Gadget Review for help there) but as an owner you have to worry about everything.

 A good way to minimize your risks to unexpected repairs and maintenance is three-fold;